Ellie-Abdollahi/CFR-CoViD19/README.md

 # CFR-CoViD-19
-Estimates of Case Fatality Ratio associated with COVID-19 in the United states
+Estimates of Case Fatality Rate for COVID-19 Outbreaks in Canada and the United States